Samarth-Patil8491/NetKeyDB-MultiClient/README.md

 Each client connection is handled in a separate thread.

+Before accessing the database, the client must authenticate using a username and password.

 Commands are parsed and executed on a shared in-memory database.

 A mutex lock ensures thread-safe database operations.

 **Supported Commands**
+**AUTH**

+Authenticates a user before accessing database commands.

+AUTH username password

+**Example**

+AUTH admin 1234

+**Response**

+AUTH OK.
+Welcome admin

+If authentication fails:

+AUTH FAILED

+If a client tries to use database commands without authentication:

+Please login first using AUTH username password

 **SET**

 Stores a key-value pair.